 The end of summer brings about the season for the similar-sounding “sanma” – or Pacific Saury.
 Sanma in Japanese characters, 秋刀魚, means “autumn swordfish”.
 The aroma of salted, grilled sanma wafting in the air heralds the arrival of autumn and the start of a season loved for its delicious harvests from the land and sea.

-Indeed, the southward migration from the northern Pacific Ocean towards Japan at the end of summer is eagerly anticipated by fans who can’t wait to taste what could be Japan’s favorite seasonal fish!
-Sanma is best raw, of course, to enjoy its freshness and natural oils.
+The southward migration from the northern Pacific Ocean towards Japan at the end of summer is eagerly anticipated by fans who can’t wait to taste what could be Japan’s favorite seasonal fish!
+Sanma is best raw to enjoy its freshness and natural oils.
 However, there are many ways to taste this delicious autumn fish in Japan.

 Every September as the Momiji autumn leaves appear, there’s a Meguro Sanma Festival.
 The fish is grilled over charcoal and given out to everyone in the line for free!

 In early autumn, sanma contains the most oil.
 In fact almost 20% of its body content is oil.
 Therefore, the sanma autumn fish makes for a very good grill.
 Grilled sanma is crispy on the outside and juicy on the inside.
 The sanma used to be a humble fish for the locals and was hauled in abundance.

 There is a famous tale about the emperor who became extremely hungry on a hunting trip.
 Smelling grilled sanma in the air, he was immediately intoxicated by the amazing aroma.
 Overcome by his appetite, the emperor asked his servant to bring him some tasty sanma.

 When the royal kitchen tried to replicate the taste, they removed the bones and added many seasonings to the fish.
 As a result, it tasted nothing like the manna from heaven the emperor tasted on that fateful day.
 And so, he declared that sanma is only delicious in Meguro!